WALLER ISD TEACHER INCENTIVE ALLOTMENT (TIA) PLAN

 - Teachers will receive regular and consistent feedback and progress updates concerning their TIA status.

-- Over the course of the school year, TIA eligible teachers will receive multiple T-TESS observations and follow standardized student assessment protocol.
+- Over the course of the school year, TIA eligible teachers will receive T-TESS observations, multiple walkthroughs, and follow standardized student assessment protocol.

 - When a full year of data (e.g. T-TESS observations and student growth scores) has been collected, that information will be used to calculate a composite score for each eligible teacher.
 Each teacher will be assigned a designation based on his/her composite score.